jfeldhege/jfeldhege.github.io/README.md

 # jfeldhege.github.io
-My personal website hosted at https://www.johannesfeldhege.de

-The website was created using the R postcards package (https://github.com/seankross/postcards).
+This is the old repo for my personal website created using RMarkdown and the R postcards package (https://github.com/seankross/postcards).